Applesauce Muffin Mix Recipe

 - 1/4 teaspoon salt

 - 1 tablespoon sugar

-- 1. In a bowl, combine the first five ingredients.
+- 1. Combine the first five ingredients.
 In a 1-pint glass jar, layer 3/4 cup flour, oats, sugar mixture and remaining flour.
 Cover and store in a cool dry place for up to 6 months.
 Yield: 1 batch (about 2 cups total).

-- 2. To prepare muffins: In a bowl, combine the egg, applesauce, butter and vanilla.
+- 2. To prepare muffins: Preheat oven to 375°.
+Combine egg, applesauce, butter and vanilla.
 Stir in muffin mix just until moistened.
 Fill greased muffin cups three-fourths full.
 Sprinkle with sugar.
-Bake at 375° for 15-20 minutes or until a toothpick comes our clean.
-Cool for 5 minutes before removing from pan to a wire rack.
+Bake until a toothpick comes our clean, 15-20 minutes.
+Cool 5 minutes before removing from pan to a wire rack.
 Yield: 9 muffins.